centros4520/t-2021/_projects/2014-1-chinatown-coLAB.md

 blurb: "Prototype solutions to improve Chinatown’s visitor experience"
 ---
 {% include image-full.html file="/2014/1/chinatown-1.jpg" alt="Exploring Chinatown" height="500px" type="full" %}
-The Chinatown coLAB 2014 was a 3 day hackathon organised by the Singapore Tourism Board with UP Singapore to design and prototype solutions to improve Chinatown’s visitors experience.
+<p class='sublead'>The Chinatown coLAB 2014 was a 3 day hackathon organised by the Singapore Tourism Board with UP Singapore to design and prototype solutions to improve Chinatown’s visitors experience. </p>

 More than 120 participants came together over 28th-30th March 2014 to design and prototype tech solutions which bring to life Chinatown’s heritage and stories of its community and businesses.
 <!--more-->

 ### The Brief